One of the biggest brands in beer is no longer off limits for those with celiac disease thanks to its new gluten-free beer.

-MillerCoors, manufacturer of Coors Light, recently announced that it is adding a gluten-free brew, Coors Peak Copper Lager, to its lineup.
+MillerCoors, manufacturer of Coors Light, recently announced that it is adding a gluten-free beer, Coors Peak Copper Lager, to its lineup.

 “Unlike other gluten-free options, Coors Peak isn’t brewed with malted barley and crafted to remove gluten,” spokesman Jonathan Stern told Allergic Living.
 “Coors Peak is brewed with American brown rice, so it is naturally free of gluten.”